-Opened in 1998, the Library is a state-of-the-art facility with a collection of over 185,000 volumes of statutes, regulations, law reports, treatises, journals, and other legal material.
-In addition to Canadian law, the collection focuses on air and space law, comparative law, private and public international law, human rights law, jurisprudence and international trade law.
-It also has legal materials from other jurisdictions such as Great Britain, France and the United States.
+The Law Library is a state-of-the-art facility with a collection of over 185,000 volumes and online resources covering Canadian, foreign, and international law.
+The collection supports the Faculty of Law undergraduate transsystemic program, graduate courses, and the Faculty of Law research centres with particular focuses on air and space law; comparative law; private and public international law; human rights law; intellectual property; and international trade law.
+The collection also covers mixed jurisdictions, and some aspects of Talmudic and Islamic Law.
+It also has legal materials from other common law and civil law jurisdictions such as Great Britain, France, and the United States.

-The Peter Marshall Laing Special Collections Room houses the Wainwright Collection of French law from the ancien régime and other rare books.
+The Peter Marshall Laing Special Collections Room houses the Wainwright Collection of French law from the ancien régime, and other rare books in Canadian and English Law.
 Other collections of note include an extensive collection of French legal theses and the John Humphrey United Nations Collection.

-The Dobrin-Steinberg Computer Instruction Classroom, when not in use for teaching, may be used by McGill students for personal research.
-In addition, there is wireless network access throughout the building as well as over 300 wired workspaces allowing students to use their laptops to access information.
-There are also six Moot Team Preparation Rooms for the exclusive use of competitive moot teams and three group study rooms for use by McGill Law students.
+The Dobrin-Steinberg Computer Instruction Classroom, when not in use for legal research workshops, may be used by McGill students for personal research.
+In addition, wireless network access is available throughout the building, as well as color printers and scanning facilities.
+Other facilities include six Moot Team Preparation Rooms for the exclusive use of competitive moot teams representing the Faculty of Law, cubicles, carrels, and three group study rooms for use by McGill Law students.